Netflix’s Lou: Is the Movie Based on a Real Person?

 Netflix’s ‘Lou’ follows the story of the eponymous character who prefers to live in seclusion.
 She is miles away from the town, and the only two people in her closest proximity are a woman, Hannah, and her young daughter, Vee.
 One night, in the middle of a raging storm, the latter is kidnapped, which takes both Lou and Hannah on a harrowing journey that forces them to confront their past.

 Directed by Anna Foerster, the action thriller movie uses the isolated setting of an island, paving more difficulties in the protagonists’ path with unforgiving weather.
 It is a gritty watch that makes one think about their own survival in similar circumstances.
-If you are wondering whether ‘Lou’ is based on real life, then here’s what you should know.
+If you are wondering whether ‘Lou’ is inspired by true events, then here’s what you should know.

-No, ‘Lou’ is not based on a true story.
-It is based on an original story by Maggie Cohn, adapted into a screenplay by her and Jack Stanley.
+‘Lou’ is an original story by Maggie Cohn, adapted into a screenplay by her and Jack Stanley.
 While the events in the film are fictional, certain signposts from historical events are catalysts for the story.
 Allison Janney’s Lou is presented as an ex-CIA agent who is implied to have done some horrible things during her time in the field.
 It also references the 1953 Iran coup, which is later tracked as the epicenter of the conflict in the movie.

 Image Credits: Liane Hentscher/Netflix